instructa/ex0/packages/codetie/README.md

 # codetie

-A CLI to bootstrap 3D/interactive web projects in a modern, AI-friendly environment.
-This version includes a minimal "agile-lite" workflow system designed to handle essential planning documents (PRD, architecture, story) and optionally auto-generate rules for your AI environment if needed.
+A CLI to build interactive web projects in a modern, AI-friendly environment.
+This version includes IDE configuration initialization and a minimal project planning system designed to handle essential planning documents (PRD, architecture, story) and optionally auto-generate rules for your AI environment if needed.

-## Features

-- **Project Init** – Quickly scaffold a 3D React + Three.js app or another template.
-- **Workflow Management** – Optionally install a minimal agile-lite workflow that helps keep you organized.
-- **No External Scripts** – Everything integrated into `codetie` subcommands.
-No extra .sh or .bat needed.
-- **Extendable** – Expand the workflow system with additional .mdc files or templates as you see fit.

 ---

 ## Installation